cipherbite/cipherbite/README.md

 ## Hello, World! 👋 I'm David Dylag

 ### About Me
-I'm an IT Technician 🎓 based in Poland 🇵🇱 with 4+ years of experience in the IT field.
-While I have a solid foundation in IT, my passion lies in building a decentralized future through blockchain development and cybersecurity 🛡️.
-I'm a lifelong learner who thrives on exploring new technologies and tackling real-world challenges 🧠.
-Outside of the tech world, you'll find me boxing or hiking 🥊🥾.
+I'm an IT Technician based in Poland with over four years of experience in the IT field.
+My expertise covers various facets of IT, but my true passion lies in blockchain development and cybersecurity.
+I'm dedicated to building a decentralized future and continually seek opportunities for growth.
+Outside of work, I find joy in boxing and hiking.

-### What Excites Me
+### What Drives Me
-- **Securing Web3:** I actively participate in Capture The Flag (CTF) competitions 🕸️ and blockchain bug bounty programs to identify and address vulnerabilities.
+- **Empowering Through Tech:** I actively contribute to the development of open-source tools and resources that bolster the security and efficiency of our digital world.
-- **Empowering Through Tech:** I enjoy developing open-source tools and resources that benefit the information society and promote a more secure digital landscape.
+- **Continual Growth:** I am committed to expanding my knowledge and skill set, always seeking to stay ahead in an ever-evolving tech landscape.
-- **Lifelong Learning:** I'm always expanding my skill set, with a recent focus on offensive security to better understand and mitigate potential threats.
+- **Community Engagement:** I enjoy sharing insights and collaborating with like-minded professionals to tackle complex challenges in IT and beyond.

 ### My Tech Toolkit
-- **Languages:** Python 🐍, JavaScript, Solidity
+- **Languages:** Python, JavaScript, Solidity
 - **Blockchain:** Ethereum, Hardhat, Foundry
 - **Web Development:** HTML/CSS, React
-- **DevOps:** Linux 🐧, Bash, Docker
+- **DevOps:** Linux, Bash, Docker
 - **Security:** Penetration Testing, Vulnerability Assessment

 ### Let's Connect!
-I'm always open to collaboration, learning opportunities, and exchanging ideas.
-Feel free to connect with me on [LinkedIn](Your LinkedIn Profile Link) or explore my repositories here on GitHub.
-Let's build a brighter and more secure future together! 🚀
+I'm eager to collaborate, learn, and exchange ideas with tech enthusiasts.
+Connect with me on [LinkedIn](LinkedIn) or explore my repositories here on GitHub.